Flanders Department of Foreign Affairs

 Flemish development cooperation — multilateral and bilateral — concentrates on three countries of southern Africa: Malawi, Mozambique, and South Africa.

 Themes include agriculture and rural development, among others.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Development grants.
-Most of Flanders’ support for partner countries in southern Africa is through their government ministries and departments.
+Most of Flanders’ support for partner countries in Africa (Mozambique, Malawi and South Africa) is through their government ministries and departments.
 In addition, Flanders allocates grants to programs in southern Africa in the context of regional activities that may involve the United Nations, NGOs, etc.

 Geographical Distribution of Grant Activities in Developing Countries

 In its bilateral programs, Flemish Development Cooperation works with three partner countries.